yfchen12/SOFTENG754_Group18/readme.md

 Open another terminal/cmd, navigate to the project folder, run `mvn clean test` to start the test.

 When test complete, run `allure serve target/allure-results` to generate and host the report.

+When test complete, to see the cucumber reporting, open .\target\cucumber\cucumber-html-reports\overview-features.html.

 Please ensure Google Chrome is installed and updated to version 83.